THE MUDDLE FAMILIES

 Mary’s only known child was Alice Harriet Cooper who was born at Croydon in Surrey, and whose birth was registered during the 4th quarter of 1856.
 In the census of 7 April 1861 Alice, at the age of 4, was living with her mother in Duppas Hill Lane at Croydon.

 Henry and Mary’s eighth child was Louisa Keley who was born at Tatsfield in Surrey in about 1836.
-In the census of 30 March 1851 Louisa, at the age of 14, was living with her mother at Chelsham in Surrey.
+In the census of 6 June 1841 Louisa, at the age of 4, was living with her parents at Church Cottage in Chelsham Surrey.
+Then in the census of 30 March 1851 Louisa, at the age of 14, was living with her mother at Chelsham in Surrey.

-John and Mary’s seventh child was Joseph Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 27 October 1799.
-When he was 24 years old Joseph married 18-year-old Sarah Gaston, also known as Sally, at St Margaret the Queen Church in Buxted on 3 November 1823.
-Sarah was the daughter of John and Mary Gaston; she had been born at Thames Ditton in Surrey, and baptised at St Nicholas’ Church in Thames Ditton on 6 October 1805.
+John and Mary’s seventh child was Joseph Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 27 October 1799.
+When he was 24 years old Joseph married 18-year-old Sarah Gaston, also known as Sally, at the Parish Church of St Margaret the Queen in Buxted on 3 November 1823.
+Sarah was the daughter of John and Mary Gaston; she had been born at Thames Ditton in Surrey on 4 September 1805, and baptised at the Parish Church of St Nicholas in Thames Ditton on 6 October 1805.
 See the page headed ‘Joseph & Sarah Muddle’s Family’ for the rest of their lives and details of their family.

 This left William and Mary’s sons, John and Charles, then aged 10 and 7, orphans, and the only survivors of this family.